dm937/Adsorption_Breakthrough_Analysis/README.md

 * Generating results
   * Contains a simple jupyter notebook with the essentials needed to run and produce the required outputs

+## Package interaction

+We reccomend to interact with this package either through downloading and running locally or by accessing the completely online version (link below).

+If you are unfamiliar with downloads then using the online version is recommended.

+Access the online notebook here: [online notebook](https://deepnote.com/workspace/fmcil-1f244322-b560-46a9-bfe3-cb29fad834c7/project/AdsorptionBreakthroughAnalysis-06bd4f69-f127-42b0-bbc2-792ba35155d4/%2Finit.ipynb)

 ## Usage

 The program takes in MS and coriolis readings and then creates a dataframe containing only the relevant breakthrough data